microsoft/WhatTheHack/xxx-DataScience_In_MicrosoftFabric/Student/Challenge-06.md

 To complete this challenge, please verify that :
   - ML model is ready and downloaded from Microsoft Fabric.
   - Deployed Successfully on Azure ML real-time endpoints.
   - Deployed model is predicting the heart failure prediction.
-Test the API call with Postman.
+Test the API call both within the AzureML studio and with Postman.

 ## Learning Resources